enyojs/layout/README.md

 only a small portion of the list is rendered at a given time.

-Check out the [List sample](http://enyojs.com/samples/list/list-contacts.html) to see it in action.
+Check out the [List sample](http://enyojs.com/samples/list/list-contacts.html) to see it in action and the [List documentation](https://github.com/enyojs/enyo/wiki/Lists) for more information.

 ## Fittable